eliasgrilo/portfolio/README.md

 Hi!

-First I would like to say thank you for your time.
+First, I would like to say thank you for your time.

 Here is a collection of my of my Data science journey life.
 Projects completed by me for academic, works, self learning, and hobby purposes.
 Presented in the form of .py for Python, and R markdown files for R.

-My name is Elias and I'm so glad that you are here, please enjoy.
+My name is Elias and I'm so glad that you are here, please enjoy!

 #### Note: